klauspost/reedsolomon/README.md

 ```
 # Usage

+This package only performs the calculation of the parity sets.
+The usage is therefore really simple.

 # Performance
 Performance depends mainly on the number of parity shards.
 In rough terms, doubling the number of parity shards will double the encoding time.